Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Sn** Sensor number
 * **P"pin_name"** The name of the control board pin that this sensor uses.
 For thermistors it is the thermistor input pin name, see [Pin Names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names).
 For sensors connected to the SPI bus it is the name of the output pin used as the chip select.
-* **Y"sensor_type"** The sensor and interface type, one of: "thermistor", "pt1000", "rtd-max31865", "thermocouple-max31855", "thermocouple-max31856", "linear-analog", "dht21", "dht22", "dhthumidity", "current-loop-pyro", "drivers".
-All boards except the Duet 3 Mini also support "mcu-temp".
+* **Y"sensor_type"** The sensor and interface type, one of: "thermistor", "pt1000", "rtd-max31865", "thermocouple-max31855", "thermocouple-max31856", "linear-analog", "dht21", "dht22", "dhthumidity", "current-loop-pyro", "drivers", "mcu-temp" (see note below regarding "mcu-temp" support on Duet 3 Mini 5+).
 Duet WiFi/Ethernet with an attached DueX2 or DueX5 also support "drivers-duex".
 Firmware 3.2 and earlier also supports "dht11" but this support is likely to be removed in future firmware versions.
 * **A"name"** Sensor name (optional), displayed in the web interface

 **Additional parameters for thermistors**